opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 * Select the :guilabel:`Android Application` option and click :guilabel:`OK` button.
 Eclipse will install and run the sample.

-  Here is ``Tutorial 1 Basic - 1.
-Add OpenCV`` sample detecting edges using Canny algorithm from OpenCV:
+  Here is ``Tutorial 1 - Add OpenCV`` sample detecting edges using Canny algorithm from OpenCV:

   .. image:: images/emulator_canny.png
      :height: 600px